eoyilmaz/stalker/docs/source/tutorial.rst

 Because we didn't tell Stalker to commit the changes, no data has been saved to the database yet.
 So lets send it the data to the database::

-  db.DBSession.add(my_studio)
+  from stalker.db.session import DBSession DBSession.add(my_studio)
-  db.DBSession.add(me)
+  DBSession.add(me)
-  db.DBSession.add(tds_department)
+  DBSession.add(tds_department)
-  db.DBSession.commit()
+  DBSession.commit()

-As you see we have used the ``db.DBSession`` object to send the data to the database.
-These information are in the database right now.
+As you see we have used the ``DBSession`` object to send (commit) the data to the database.
+These information are stored in the database right now.

 Lets try to get something back from the database by querying all the departments, then getting the second one (the first department is always the